la2050/archive/_projects/2016/think-tanks-red-tape-removal-program-untying-the-bureaucratic-knots-from-la-art-production.md

   - Publicity/awareness
   - Infrastructure (building/space/vehicles etc.)
   - Community outreach
+project_description: >-
+  Tapping above-mentioned agencies like the BID, CD14, LAPD & LAFD, ABC, LADBS, & more, we’ll map out the permitting process for creators.
+Via live workshops & online resources, we will connect arts event producers with city agents, we eventually craft an online system connecting owners of vacant or inhabited buildings to artists that can create vibrant events in underutilized spaces and neighborhoods.
+This will result in more art establishments and jobs per capita, each of them collaborative.
 project_impact: >-
   ["Arts establishments","Manufacturing activity","Employment in the creative
   industries","Jobs per capita"]